 I listened to The Who’s Tommy (1969) on the drive back home from NYC the other day.
-It is one of my favorite records to sing along to, esp. while driving.
+It is one of my favorite records to sing along to, especially while driving.
 It has a good range of dramatic vocals and even some longish instrumental parts to give my vocal chords a rest while I drum along with Keith Moon on the steering wheel.

 My first exposure to Tommy was at age 14 when I saw the 1975 film version.
 I was entranced by its weirdness (like Ann-Margaret covered in baked beans, soap suds and chocolate writhing on a giant penis-like pillow) and its mix of what seemed to be Freudian and spiritual themes.
 I was not into any rock music at the time, but the musical theatricality and operatic sound drew me in.
 For a few years I’d listen to the soundtrack of the film version which I taped from a friend, and when I finally heard the original album version I thought it was really weird.
 Somewhere in the change over into the CD era, I lost my tape of the film version, got a CD of the album version and my memory of the former faded.